ashutoshbw/ashutoshbw.github.io/content/garden/into-the-void/index.md

 voidValue.trim(); // Error
 ```

-With `void` return type we can ensure that the consumers of `voidFunc` will get error when accessing properties of its return value.
+With `void` return type we can ensure that the consumers of `voidFunc` will get an error when accessing properties of its return value.
 And with `any` there is no error, and no help from TypeScript!

 ## Notes {#notes}